ipab-slmc/exotica/exotica/doc/Setting-up-ROSlaunch.rst

 Generic ROSlaunch Structure
 ===========================

-Using ROSlaunch to launch your EXOTica script makes directing locating your URDF and SRDF scripts easier.
+Using ROSlaunch to launch your EXOTica script makes locating your URDF and SRDF files and keeping everything together much easier.

-As we can see in the roslaunch file for the manually initialised example `here <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/launch/CppInitManual.launch>`__ and seen below, there are a few essential elements to constructing an EXOTica ROSlaunch file.
+As we can see in the roslaunch file for the manually initialized example `here <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/launch/CppInitManual.launch>`__ and seen below, there are a few essential elements to constructing an EXOTica ROSlaunch file.